VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 2000014.0, 2000015.0, 2000016.0, 2000017.0, 2000018.0, 2000019.0, 2000020.0]
 ```

-And a video of the code run in real time, with color, alongside my task manager:
+And a video of the code run in real time, with color, alongside my task manager (a little slower than the above data for the recording):

-14_CPU_BOUND_THREADED
+18_CPU_BOUND_THREADED_VIDEO_MEDIA

 It looks like the threads are running at the same time since the print statements for the operations occur out of order.
 However the run time is about the same as the synchronous operations script.